Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Omitted Proofs in Section

-\proof{Proof of Lemma~\ref{lemma: PGD KL}} The non-asymptotic convergence result of projected gradient descent can be found in \citet{attouch2013convergence}.
-As for the projected stochastic gradient descent, the proof follows the framework in \citet{attouch2013convergence} with an extension to the stochastic setting.
-From the optimality condition of $x_{k+1} = \argmin_{x\in\cx}\|x - \gamma_k \nabla \hat{f}(x_k) \|_2^2$, we have
+\proof{Proof of Lemma~\ref{lemma: PGD KL}} \textbf{Projected Gradient Descent:} The non-asymptotic convergence result of projected gradient descent can be found in \citet{attouch2013convergence}.
+We include the proof for completeness and to keep the paper self-contained.
+From the optimality condition of $x_{k+1} = \argmin_{x\in\cx}\|x - ( x_k - \gamma_k \nabla f(x_k) ) \|_2^2$, we have

 From the smoothness of $f$, we conclude that